prisma-collective/docs/content/patterns/sociocratic organising.md

 ---

+# The Essence of Prisma

+To create learning spaces where diverse roles integrate regenerative design and innovation to produce new forms of organisation and technologies aligned with the health of their ecosystems.

+# Our Premises
+- All the products and services we develop must respond to the essence of Prisma.
+- All learning designs must respond to local potential and carry regenerative virtues.
+- All our products respond to technological innovations and must have a social impact.
+- Prisma evaluates its positive and negative impacts in the short, medium and long term through collective projection.
+(Collective reflection process for continuous transformation.)

 # Sociocratic Organising

 An organising impulse that social groups form around, begins with a seed of potential.
 To work on this potential is this group's purpose that calls them in to the organising activity.
 By answering this call, they together form a collective body that springs to life in response.
 This purpose is the first mandate item.